Hyundai i10 Review 2025: Price, specs & boot space

 “Ride quality is one area where the Hyundai i10 stands head and shoulders above the competition.
 The suspension is balanced to deliver a comfortable and forgiving ride without being all soft and bouncy in corners.”

-Even if you go for a model with larger 16-inch alloys, the i10 still smooths out potholes and doesn’t fidget over rough road surfaces.
-That said, we’d stick with the 15-inch alloys on the Hyundai i10 SE Connect if you want the edge on comfort.
+Even if you go for a model with larger 16-inch alloys, the i10 still smoothes out potholes and doesn’t fidget over rough road surfaces.
+That said, we’d stick with the 15-inch alloys of more modest versions if you want the edge on comfort.

-That responsive steering comes into its own when it comes to corners.
-The little i10 is surprisingly enjoyable to drive on the twisty stuff and while not quite as much fun as a Volkswagen Up or Mazda 2, we still think it’s entertaining.
+That responsive steering comes into its own when you arrive at a corner.
+The little i10 is surprisingly enjoyable to drive on the twisty stuff, and while not quite as much fun as a Volkswagen Up or Mazda 2, we still think it’s entertaining.

 It never becomes skittish and has plenty of front end grip, so even in the wet you know the i10 will easily handle tight turns.
 There’s a bit more body roll in corners than the similar Kia Picanto, but the Hyundai i10 feels like a better all-rounder with its combination of a comfortable ride and sharp handling.